mttwise/aws-iot-fleetwise-evbatterymonitoring/docs/index.md

-# Welcome to Geo Fencing
+# Welcome to Geo and Speed Fencing
 Set speed, location and curfew boundaries for vehicles, receive alerts when they leave the boundary.